We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, credit card or debit card.

 - Search for HCA Healthcare.
 Find the share by name or ticker symbol: HCA.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until HCA Healthcare reaches your desired price.
 To spread out your risk, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$261.64, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of HCA Healthcare, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of HCA Healthcare.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.

 - HCA Healthcare key stats

 - Is HCA Healthcare stock a buy or sell?

 - HCA Healthcare performance over time

 - Is HCA Healthcare suitable for ethical investing?